Renovation

 6) Let a broker do the work

-“Working with a reputable broker may save you money in the end because we can negotiate on your behalf and broaden your options,” says Tracie Hamersley, a broker at Douglas Elliman.
-Plus you can capitalize on their connections.
+“Working with a reputable broker may save you money in the end because we can negotiate on your behalf and broaden your options,” said Tracie Hamersley, a broker at Douglas Elliman.
+Plus, you can capitalize on their connections.
 “I called a property manager who had just happened to speak to a tenant who was looking to sublet her apartment, and I was able to place my client in a short-term lease.
 That serendipity happens all the time.”

 Over the past 19 years, Michelle Sedlitz, an agent at Corcoran, has helped people rent out their furnished apartment for the summer or while out of the country for half the year, including a six-month sublet of a three-bedroom, two-and-a-half-bath condo (with the board’s permission).
-“I always tell renters these furnished short-term rentals will be expensive, but every now and then I find a tenant/landlord willing to come down quite a bit on the price.”
+“I always tell renters these furnished short-term rentals will be expensive, but every now and then I find a tenant/landlord willing to come down quite a bit on the price,” she said.

 7) Tap your social networks